Stitaprajna/TrafficManagementSystem/README.md

    Average Speed  = Scaled Distance/time_in_second (Km/h)

-## Common Traffic Violations that can detected using our system
+## Common Traffic Violations that can be detected using our system

 1. Speed Violation or overspeeding.

 2. Not wearing helmet while riding bike,scooty.

 3. Not wearing seatbelt while driving a car.

+4. Using mobile while driving.

 ## Road type-I (Regions for Tracking Speed)